 On a stormy night, Percy Bysshe Shelley and Lord Byron praise Mary Shelley for her story Frankenstein.
 She says that she has more of the story to tell.
-Following straight on from the previous film’s climax, the villagers cheer the apparent death of the Monster, though their joy is tempered by seeing Henry Frankenstein apparently dead.
+We then Follow straight on from the previous film’s climax, the villagers cheering the apparent death of the Monster, though their joy is tempered by seeing Henry Frankenstein apparently dead.
 After they have left, Hans, father of the murdered girl in the first film, decides he needs proof of the Monster’s death and is killed by the Monster, who is still alive.
-Henry is nursed back to health by his fiancée Elizabeth but is then visited by a former mentor, the eccentric Dr Pretorius.
-He himself has created life but only in miniature, and wants Henry to collaborate with him.
-Henry refuses.
+Henry is nursed back to health by his fiancée Elizabeth but is then visited by a former mentor, the eccentric Dr. Pretorius.
+He himself has created life but only in miniature, and wants Henry to collaborate with him, but Henry refuses.
 Meanwhile the Monster is wandering around the countryside, terrifying all but only really wanting friendship……….

 Right after the previews of Frankenstein, Universal considered a sequel, which is perhaps why the studio insisted James Whale shoot the coda where Henry Frankenstein is seen to survive.
 Whale was asked to make a follow-up and he refused, so Universal turned to Robert Florey, who had written the initial script for Frankenstein and almost directed it.
 His treatment, entitled The New Adventures Of Frankenstein – The Monster Lives, was rejected.
-After this, a total of eleven screenwriters worked on the project, with one idea involving the Monster taking over his creator’s work and another not even having a Monster at all but Frankenstein building a death ray.
-Around mid-1933, The Return Of Frankenstein, starring Boris Karloff, was announced, possibly to feature most of the original cast, possibly to star Bela Lugosi as Frankenstein.
+After this, a total of eleven screenwriters worked on the project, with one idea involving the Monster taking over his creator’s work, and another not even having a Monster at all but Frankenstein building a death ray.
+Around mid-1933, The Return Of Frankenstein, starring Boris Karloff, was announced, possibly to feature most of the original cast, and possibly to star Bela Lugosi [who had turned down the role of the Monster in Frankenstein] as Frankenstein.
 Whale continued to be asked but said the supposedly ‘final’ script by Tom Reed “stinks to high heaven” and held Universal at bay by making The Old Dark House and The Invisable Man.
-Finally he was persuaded to return on the basis he had total control [which he was given because studio head Carl Laemmle Jnr was on holiday] and a better script, which was then provided by John L.Balderston [who had co-scripted Dracula, Frankenstein and The Mummy], who was the one to think up the idea of Frankenstein making a female monster, and William Hurlbut.
+Finally he was persuaded to return on the basis that he had total control [which he was given because studio head Carl Laemmle Jnr was on holiday] and a better script, which was then provided by John L.Balderston [who had co-scripted Dracula, Frankenstein and The Mummy], who was the one to think up the idea of Frankenstein making a female monster, and William Hurlbut.
 The title change to Bride Of Frankenstein was only confirmed once shooting started.

-Even more than Frankenstein, the Monster is a corrupted innocent who just can’t get along with people and is constantly rejected by them, though I wander if the original cut showed him in a much more unsympathetic light, considering he kills a lot more people.
+Even more than Frankenstein, the Monster is a corrupted innocent who just can’t get along with people and is constantly rejected by them, though I wander if the original cut showed him in a much more unsympathetic light, considering he killed a lot more people in it.
 Mostly he kills by mistake, though there is the opening couple and one bit where it seems like he has murdered a young girl.
 Whale was openly homosexual in a way that was rare in Hollywood at the time [well, it’s still fairly rare today] and so his feelings of being in some way an ‘outcast’ make themselves felt in the film.
-Much has been written about the strong gay elements in the picture, and Dr Pretorius comes across as being gay in his scenes, but I think a bit too much has been made of this by some; most of the time you wouldn’t think about supposed homosexual elements unless you knew the picture was supposed to contain them, whereupon you then look for them in every scene!
-The film is certainly very campy in parts though, and I can see why some prefer the more primal, stark horror of Frankenstein.
+Much has been written about the strong gay elements in the picture, and Dr. Pretorius comes across as being gay in his scenes, but I think a bit too much has been made of this by some; most of the time you wouldn’t think about supposed homosexual aspects unless you knew the picture was supposed to contain them, whereupon you would then look for them in every scene!
+The film is certainly very campy, and I can see why some prefer the more primal, stark horror of Frankenstein.
 In that film, the Monster was often sympathetic but was still rather scary.
 Bride Of Frankenstein spends so much time with the Monster that he ceases to be frightening, especially when he does things like smoke a cigar!

 To be honest though, digging around trying to find flaws in Bride Of Frankenstein is a pretty pointless exercise.
 This is a wonderful, wonderful film that hasn’t lost any of its effect and it’s entertainment value today.
 Every scene has something wondrous, something strange, something funny, just something, that contributes to a whole that is just an astounding achievement and one of the best movies ever made – of any genre.